 The 2016 ONS Congress in San Antonio, TX, was a whirlwind!
 It was such a great opportunity to meet and network with fellow oncology nurses who share a passion and interest in the field that outsiders just can’t understand.
 The entire conference was so full of new and exciting ideas that I don’t even know where to start.

-My field of practice is radiation oncology, so I was very interested to hear the research presentation given by Helena Viveiros, RN, BSN, OCN®, entitled “Taking it Head On: An Oncology Nurse-Led Team Approach to Decrease Treatment Delays and Hospitalizations in Head and Neck Cancer Patients.”
+My field of practice is radiation oncology, so I was very water trampoline with slide interested to hear the research presentation given by Helena Viveiros, RN, BSN, OCN®, entitled “Taking it Head On: An Oncology Nurse-Led Team Approach to Decrease Treatment Delays and Hospitalizations in Head and Neck Cancer Patients.”
 My practice has seen an increased frequency of radiation toxicities in head and neck cancer patients lately.
 This leads to hospitalization and missed treatments.
 The main objective of attending this session was to learn as much as possible about these unique patients with the hopes of decreasing toxicities and hospitalizations while increasing compliance and quality of life.

 It was interesting to hear that Viveiros’ team was nurse-led, because nurses are the frontline of cancer care.
 We are the ones the patients confess their concerns to so they don’t “bother the doctor.”
 We are the ones that see them every day as they pass through the hallway on their way to treatments, and we get to know their personalities and quirks.
 As a result, we’re the ones that need to know where to get the resources to quickly implement plans to alleviate their side effects and prevent adverse outcomes.
 I found the system used by Viveiros and her colleagues to be very easily implemented.